 Can you tell me more about the audio interface?

-Some DJ controllers double up as an audio interface, ie. an external sound card.
-These devices will come complete with some kind of audio output that can be connected to speakers or a PA system.
-This is generally a much better option than using your laptop’s onboard audio, especially if you’re playing at a party, event or in a club/bar.
+An audio interface is the part of your setup that controls how sound comes in and out of your computer.
+Most computers come with some kind of internal audio interface while many people choose to use external devices, depending on their requirements.
+Some DJ controllers double up as an audio interface - like an external sound card - and will have an audio output that can be connected to speakers or a PA system.
+This is likely to provide a better quality audio signal than using your laptop’s onboard audio, especially if you’re playing at a party, event or in a club/bar.

-In most cases audio interfaces will also include a headphone output, letting users monitor tracks – ie. preview a song without it being heard through the main output.
-This latter element is an important tool, even for beginner DJs, so unless you’re already using a separate audio interface, looking for a controller with these capabilities built-in is a good idea.
+In most cases, audio interfaces will also include a headphone output which enables the DJ to monitor tracks, which means they can preview a song without it being heard through the main output.
+This is an essential part of a DJ set up so unless you’re already using a separate audio interface, you’ll need a controller with these capabilities.

-Controllers with inbuilt interfaces may offer additional inputs and outputs too, such as a secondary ‘booth’ output, or an input for a vocal microphone or external sound source (such as a turntable, MP3 player or synth/drum machine).
+Controllers with inbuilt interfaces may offer additional inputs and outputs too, such as a secondary ‘booth’ output (for a separate speaker for the DJ booth), or an input for a vocal microphone or external sound source, allowing you to also play a turntable, MP3 player or synth/drum machine through your controller.

 What about DJ controller software?